george-hawkins/mjx-donkey-car/build.md

 Much better is to just wire in the ESC and uses its BEC - that works without any extra wiring.

 The red LED on the ESC seems to blink continuously - I don't know if this because it's getting no PWM signal or because it's not connected to a brushless motor.

+**Update:** it blinks even if the motor is connected - it blinks until the PWM signal is connected.
+After that it blinks when the motor is turning.

 In the motor test, the default is just to apply 5% throttle to each motor - raise this to something higher if you want more than a twitch out of the motor you're testing.